 Gulf Co-operation Council (GCC) countries started an anti-dumping investigation into imports of iron and steel pipes from China this week.

-Earnings from the global operations of Brazil-based Gerdau fell by 8.30% year-on-year in the first quarter of 2017.
+Around the world Earnings from the global operations of Brazil-based Gerdau fell by 8.30% year-on-year in the first quarter of 2017.

 German steelmaker Salzgitter made a preliminary announcement of a significant year-on-year jump in its earnings for January-March 2017 – its best quarter in 10 years.